samuelnsam/CRYSTALs-Kyber-API/README.md

 # CRYSTALS-Kyber API Endpoint

-This code implements an end-to-end encryption using CRYSTALs-Kyber.
+This code implements an end-to-end encryption using CRYSTALS-Kyber and signs the keys using CRYSTALS-Dilithium.
 It generates the keys using ExeQ's API as well as encapsulates and decapsulates the keys for AES encryption.

 ### Please use this code only for demo and trial purposes, not for practical production security.
 ### This API requires an auth token to be used.
 Please reach out to me for a token to try out this API.